 At DP, we have been proposing (among other things) that history is a struggle over what bodies retain the right to move freely, and what bodies are restrained.
 History is also a struggle over what bodies have the right to freely express their subjectivity, and what bodies must be disciplined into silence.
 Hence the significance of Lawrence Weschler’s brilliant insight, shaped through long and close study, that torture is a form of pedagogy – a teaching designed to unravel a coherent subjectivity whose expression of the self becomes inconvenient for the desire of rulers and their agents to retain their freedom to rape and plunder, unimpeded.

-We do not use the word rape rhetorically; in recent days, we have been made aware of the important documentary, Invisible Wars, in which a group of tenacious young men and women refuse to observe the code of silence used by certain viciously corrupt military units that have engaged in repeated sexual assault of fellow soldiers.
+We do not use the word rape rhetorically; in recent days, we have been made aware of the important documentary, The Invisible War, in which a group of tenacious young men and women refuse to observe the code of silence used by certain viciously corrupt military units that have engaged in repeated sexual assault of fellow soldiers.

 How does a chain of command become so twisted that such acts were not just covered up, but in some cases positively sanctioned, if not routinized?
 How do we come to grips with a command mentality that then inflicts even deeper abuse through blaming/demonizing the victims and through mobilizing bogus psychological assessments?